 In this short description, I tried to summarize a series of complex experiments we conducted to better understand mechanisms of peripheral sensitization.
 Can I translate this information into new treatments for patients?
 At this point, the answer is no. In our experiments, we focused on one of many redundant mechanisms.

 We also intervened early in a cascade of effects, while our patients typically come at later points in the sequence of events.
 Moreover, blocking one signaling molecule, such as nerve growth factor, may lead to adverse effects and raise serious questions about the cost-benefit ratio of such treatments.
 However, we gained insight into important mechanisms that contribute to the development of symptoms.

 We and many others have to use this information as we try to identify safe and effective therapies that will come back from the laboratory bench to the bed site.

-Source: Adapted from IFFGD Publication Understanding Pain and Discomfort in Functional GI Disorders by Klaus Bielefeldt, MD, PhD, Associate Professor of Medicine, Roy and Lucille A. Carver College of Medicine, University of Iowa, Iowa City, IA.
+Source: Adapted from IFFGD Publication Understanding Pain and Discomfort in Functional GI Disorders by Klaus Bielefeldt, MD, PhD, George E. Wahlden VA Medical Center and Professor of Internal Medicine, Division of Gastroenterology, University of Utah, Salt Lake City, UT.